shumarb/learning/databases/README.md

 - **DROP**: To delete tables or databases.

 ### DML (Data Manipulation Language)
-DML comprises of SQL commands used for managing data within existing schemas.
+DML comprises of SQL commands used for managing data within existing **schemas**.
 Common DML commands include:
 - **SELECT**: To retrieve data.
 - **INSERT**: To add new records.
 - **UPDATE**: To modify existing records.